isomerpages/singapore-customs-old/_importing-dutiable-motor-vehicles/01h1c-establishing-the-customs-value.md

     Depending on the age and condition of the vehicle, Singapore Customs might apply depreciation on the original purchase price.
 The customs value of the used vehicle would then be the sum of the depreciated purchase price, overseas freight and insurance costs, and all other costs incidental to the delivery of the vehicle to Singapore, such as handling and storage costs.

-    If a component of the customs value is quoted in foreign currency, it should be converted to Singapore dollars by using the prevailing [Customs exchange rate](/businesses/valuation-duties-taxes-fees/establishing-customs-value-for-imports/customs-exchange-rates) at the time of import.
+    If any component of the customs value is settled in a [foreign currency](/businesses/valuation-duties-taxes-fees/establishing-customs-value-for-imports/customs-exchange-rates), that value should be converted to Singapore Dollars using the current selling rate of that currency in Singapore, at the time when customs duty or excise duty is paid for the imported goods..

 -   **Individual owner or a company importing used vehicles that are purchased from other dealers prior to import**